MasonBardley/final-mason-bradley/content/articles/enhancements.md

 I also added a hover feature where the blacked-out text loses its black background when a mouse hovers over it.

+<b>Movie Recommender</b>

+I was looking for a substantive enhancement to make to my website, and I had an idea to create a generator that would recommend movies if you needed an idea for something to watch one night.

+The generator was made using the code from the bhangra randomizer as a base, and AI was used to expand from there with a lot of the commands that I did not know how to use such as making the filter tool and creating the checkboxes.

+I manually put together the list of movie possibilities with genre and year.
+I also worked a lot with the formatting to make the generator look neat.